-This sweet potato hummus is a healthy dip without chickpeas.
-It’s an easy and delicious appetizer recipe that can be made quickly.
+This sweet potato hummus is an easy, healthy dip done in a few minutes.
+It only has 4 main ingredients and a few spices to blend together into a flavorful appetizer.
 Dip veggies, crackers or pita for a healthy start to a meal or snack for a party.

 Have you ever made your own hummus?
 I know it sounds extra daunting, but it really isn’t too bad!
-All you need is a food processor and some ingredients and you can make this sweet potato hummus at home.
+All you need is a food processor and a few simple ingredients!

 Do chickpeas upset your stomach or just not agree with you?
-Ugh me too.
+Me too.
 I love hummus so much but sometimes my stomach doesn’t love it as much as my tastebuds do.
-To work around that I wanted to make a sweet potato hummus as another healthy option!
+To work around that, I wanted to make a sweet potato hummus as another healthy option!